-- 2012 Lighting upgraded as part of \$190,000 campus-wide Energy Conservation Measures contract (ECM). - 2012 Majority of HVAC system replaced as part of ECM contract (building project cost of \$200,000): New Trane heat pump/steam coil RTU's, controls, VAV units, actuators, dampers, and water pumps. - 2013 Toilet rooms renovated to meet ADA - 2014 Office carpet is due for replacement. - 2014 Roof at penthouse repaired. - 2016 Exterior entrance doors worn and in need of replacement - 2016 Office carpet is due for replacement. - 2018 Penthouse has corrosion of steel, cracking at block and efflorescence at brick - Recommend cleaning, sealed, painted and side bearing required. - 2018 Steam heating AHUs are to be replaced with new hot water system (serves the Auditorium).
+- 2012 Lighting upgraded as part of \$190,000 campus-wide Energy Conservation Measures contract (ECM). - 2012 Majority of HVAC system replaced as part of ECM contract (building project cost of \$200,000): New Trane heat pump/steam coil RTU's, controls, VAV units, actuators, dampers, and water pumps. - 2013 Toilet rooms renovated to meet ADA - 2014 Office carpet is due for replacement. - 2014 Roof at penthouse repaired. - 2016 Exterior entrance doors worn and in need of replacement - 2016 Office carpet is due for replacement. - 2018 Penthouse has steel corrosion, block cracking, and brick efflorescence - Recommend cleaning, sealed, painted and side bearing. - 2018 Steam heating AHUs are to be replaced with new hot water system (serves the Auditorium).
 Recommend HVAC system control upgrades integrated into the Campus BEMS, including security access control.
 The college should consider a new gas fired water heater. - 2018 Recommend new roof drains and overflow drains at time of roof upgrades. - 2018 The pull stations are not at a height that complies with current ADA requirements. - 2018 Recommend replacement with LED technology and upgraded controls, will trigger life safety code requirements. - 2018 Selected sidewalks replaced in 2017. - 2019 Four entry heaters replaced. - 2021 Replaced unit ventilators and VAV's; replaced furniture in one classroom. - 2022 Replaced teacher stations; replaced whiteboards with TV monitors.
-No reported problems. - 2023 Roof replacement projected in 2026; Ongoing replacement of CFL lamps in existing fixtures with LEDs
+No reported problems. - 2023 Roof replacement projected in 2026; Ongoing replacement of CFL lamps in existing fixtures with LEDs - 2024 No changes reported.
+No reported problems.